casper-network/docs-archive/dapp/writting-rust-contracts.md

 ```

 ### Storage
 Saving and reading values from and to the blockchain is a manual process in CasperLabs.
-It requires more code to be written, but also gives much flexibility.
-Storage system works similar to the filesystem in a operating system.
-Let's say we hava a string `"Hello CasperLabs"`.
-If you want to save it as a file, you first go to the text editor, create a new file, paste the string in and save it under a name in some directory.
-Similar happens in CasperLabs.
+It requires more code to be written, but also provides a lot of flexibility.
+The storage system works similar to a file system in a operating system.
+Let's say we have a string `"Hello CasperLabs"` that needs to be saved.
+To do this, use the text editor, create a new file, paste the string in and save it under a name in some directory.
+The pattern is similar on the CasperLabs blockchain.
 First you have to save your value to the memory using `storage::new_turef`.
-It returns a reference to the memory object that holds `"Hello Casperlabs"` value.
+This returns a reference to the memory object that holds `"Hello Casperlabs"` value.
 You could use this reference to update the value to something else.
 It's like a file.
 Secondly you have to save the reference under a human-readable string using `runtime::put_key`.
 It's like giving a name to the file.
 Following function implements this scenario:
 ```rust
 const KEY: &str = "special_value";